-IT Help at Home provides IT training for people who find it difficult to access formal IT classes.
+IT Help at Home provides IT training for people in Somerset; who find it difficult to access formal IT classes.
 At no cost to the learner.

 Our learners are people who are unable to leave their home through physical disability, such as illness, being elderly, having problems with their hearing or eyesight, We also support home carers and those that are isolated in rural areas and not easily able to travel to public courses.